Howard Ball House: History

 Howard Ball was an employee in the sales department at Dow Chemical Company.
 In 1935, he purchased a lot in a newly developed area at one end of the local golf course.
 Ball hired architect Alden B. Dow (his cousin) to design this house, and contractor W.R.
 Collinson to build it.
 Construction began in the summer of 1935, and was completed the next year.
 An addition was constructed in 1938.

 Description

 The Howard Ball House is a split level unit block structure, made from several rectangular elements pieced together.
 A corner of the living room, containing tall windows with prominent wooden mullions, projects outward toward the street.
 The remainder of the front of the house is a broad stucco wall, beyond which is another window grouping set behind the main elevation.
 Wooden fascia extends horizontally beyond the house into the carport and onto a separate garage.
 The garage, although a separate structure, is stylistically and visually tied to the house.
 A narrow window course sits above the main level at the rear of the house, and is part of the addition.

+On the opposite side of the house from the garage, a large unit block chimney provides a vertical counterpoint to the strong horizontal planes of the overall structure.
+The interior continues the complex interplay of rectangular sections seen on the exterior through a series of staggered levels.
+The main door leads directly into the living room, which sits at mid-level between the dining room, kitchen and service rooms below, and two bedrooms above.
+The 1938 addition enlarged the kitchen and added a study on the lower level with a bedroom above it.
+The house is one of three unit block structures designed by Dow situated near one another on West St. Andrews Road, all in close proximity to the Midland Country Club, also a Dow design.
+In a 1942 issue of Pencil Points, architecture critic Talbot Hamlin wrote that the Ball house gives "a new sense of the dynamic interrelation of rectangular forms, a kind of geometric poetry."